GarvBatra3089/Guessing-Game/README.md

 # Guessing-Game
-## A simple number guessing game, in multiple programming languages
+## A very simple number guessing game, in multiple programming languages

-All PRs are welcome
 ### Made by Garv Batra